 Or, rather, it’s everyone’s fault, including Feng’s.
 After all, he’s a propagandist for the state in his day job, shooting sunny photographs of new shopping malls and festivals and glittering office parks, masking the hazy gloom that normally covers the city, and that recalls the passage in Job, quoted on the back cover, from which, Feng culled his title.

 By day they meet with darkness, and grope at noon as in the night.

 The book is beautifully printed and well made, but somehow feels cheap, with a spine that makes cracking noises, and a cover that looks wrinkled and scratched, until you notice it has a protective film over it.
 I keep going back to the color, and I keep thinking it’s wrong, but it must be intentional, and if it is, well, the whole thing is really a brilliant critique, and one that I’m fully a part of, even from halfway around the world.

 Overall, I give White Night 3.8 stars.

 Other authors have written much better, more studied, and thoughtful reviews than this one.
 Robert Dunn’s review at Photobookstore is excellent, as is the review/interview on the British Journal of Photography, and an interview with Cat Lachowskyj on Lens Culture is informative and fascinating.
-I got one of the final available copies of the first edition, but fear not: Jiazazhi printed a second edition that sounds largely identical to the first, and you can find it at their TicTail shop or direct from China.
+I got one of the final available copies of the first edition, but fear not: Jiazazhi printed a second edition that sounds largely identical to the first, and you can find it direct from China.